tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 used a global lock to guard the handling of events across all connections, so they were not concurrent at all.
-This meant if your app was written in Go, and compiled in-process with Tendermint using the default `NewLocalClient`, or run out-of-process using the default `SocketServer`, ABCI messages from all connections were linearizable (received one at a time).
+This meant if your app was written in Go, and compiled in-process with Tendermint using the default `NewLocalClient`, or run out-of-process using the default `SocketServer`, ABCI messages from all connections were received in sequence, one at a time.
 This is no longer the case starting from v0.36.1: the global locks have been removed and it is up to the Application to ensure that handling ABCI++ connections is thread safe.
+Nevertheless, as all ABCI calls are now synchronous, ABCI messages using the same connection are still received in sequence.

 #### FinalizeBlock

-When the Consensus algorithm decides on a block, Tendermint uses `FinalizeBlock` to send the current block's hash, height, transactions, etc., which the Application uses to transition its state.
+When the Consensus algorithm decides on a block, Tendermint uses `FinalizeBlock` to send the decided block's hash, height, transactions, etc., which the Application uses to transition its state.

 The Application should remember the latest height from which it has run a successful `Commit` so that it can tell Tendermint where to